MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ocr-suppt-in-microsoft-purview.md

 ## Prerequisites

 OCR scanning is an optional feature in Microsoft Purview.
 During the preview, it's available for free.
-When the preview is over, to continue to use OCR scans, your organization must have an account that includes this feature.
+When the preview is over, to continue to use OCR scans, your organization must have an Azure account that includes this feature.
+For information on creating an account, refer to [Configure Microsoft Syntex for pay-as-you-go billing in Azure](/microsoft-365/syntex/syntex-azure-billing)

 ## Configuring OCR Scans